coala/coala/docs/Developers/Writing_Good_Commits.rst

    of the issue it closes or fixes.

-At coala we are looking heavily at the maintainability of the code.
+At coala, we are looking heavily at the maintainability of the code.

 .. note::